wgaffa/wgaffa.github.io/content/term_to_type.md

 cantStopMe :: Text -> IO ()
 cantStopMe name = if isValidCharacterName name
-	then someFaultyTowers ""
+	then someFaultyTower ""
-	else someFaultyTowers name
+	else someFaultyTower name
 ```
 In the true branch I can still call the function with whatever I want or change the name to something that hasn't been validated, likewise I can just call the supposedly good function with the invalid name.
 The function might want to store the name in a database or display it, but it does expect a valid name.